OSUrobotics/Kinova-simulation-in-Rviz/README.md

 ## launch file

-If you want to add a virtual camera in Rviz, you need to replace your launch file
+If you want to add a virtual camera in Rviz, you need to replace your launch file.
+There is a link that how to set a virtual camera, https://roboticsknowledgebase.com/wiki/tools/stream-rviz/.

+If you want to view the image please run: rosrun image_view image_view image:= [your topic] in this case the topic is /camera1

+If you want to save the image please run: rosrun image_view image_saver image:= [your topic] in this case the topic is /camera1

 ## Run Code